jesse-smith/yarra/README.md

 performance, but support gradual optimization of the implementation for custom containers.

+*Disclaimer: This is currently a personal project, and the person in question* *(me) makes no claims to intelligence.
+While I try to ensure correctness and* *robustness, I can very easily be wrong.
+Please verify expected behavior* *yourself if you really want to use this in production.*

 ## Goals

 Yarra is a *very* young, very immature library which is currently missing